Finding a job in the EU is very challenging for many non-EU citizens.

 Narrow Down Your Search

 If possible, choose a country and industry.
-Do you want to work in Germany or The Netherlands?
-Will you look for your new role in the international organisation or in IT?
-Answers to this kind of questions will help you tremendously to keep your job search focused and effective.
+Do you want to work in Germany or the Netherlands?
+Will you look for your new role in an international organisation or in IT?
+Answers to these kinds of questions will help you tremendously keep your job search focused and effective.

 Use Job Portals and Agencies

-There are numerous online job portals, such as EURES, which can be beneficial in finding opportunities across various European countries.
-Other platforms to consider include, of course, LinkedIn or Indeed.
+Numerous online job portals, such as EURES - the European Job Mobility Portal, can help you find opportunities in various European countries.
+Other platforms to consider include LinkedIn or Indeed.
 Researching recruitment agencies in the country of your choice is also beneficial.

 However, it might not be easy to register on some of these platforms/agencies if you are outside the EU.
 If that’s the case with you, use the company's career page to apply directly.